 First, never give your dog a whole peach.
 Peaches are high in natural sugars and are quite acidic, so they need to be fed in moderation.
 A couple small slices are more than sufficient as a treat, and reduce the risk that your dog will have any stomach troubles in response to the fruit.

-There’s another reason moderation is important here, which is that peach pits are dangerous to dogs.
-In addition to being a serious choking hazard, peach pits, sometimes referred to as peach stones, contain a toxic sugar-cyanide compound called amygdalin.
+One of the biggest reasons moderation is important here is that peach pits are dangerous to dogs.
+In addition to being a serious choking hazard, peach pits, sometimes referred to as peach stones, can get lodged in the GI tract and cause an intestinal obstruction.
+Since peach pits are not readily digested, surgery is typically recommended if this occurs.
+Another concern with peach pits ifs they contain a toxic sugar-cyanide compound called amygdalin.
 Similar to apple seeds, it takes a high amount of this cyanide compound to pose a problem (more than you’ll find in one peach pit), but there’s no reason to risk it.
 Amygdalin is also in stems and leaves of peaches, so don’t let your dog near them.

 While we’re speaking about toxins, try to only feed your dog organic peaches.
 Non-organic peaches are treated with pesticides that can easily permeate that thin outer skin.
 If you don’t have organic peaches (and even if you do), wash the fruit well before feeding—a good rule of thumb for your dog’s sake, and for yours!